 Rich is active in several professional organizations such as the American Intellectual Property Law Association, the Cleveland Intellectual Property Law Association (CIPLA), the Licensing Executives Society, the Association of University Technology Managers, and the International Association for the Protection of Intellectual Property.
 For the past few years, Rich has served as the Pro Bono Chairman for CIPLA.

 Outside of the practice of law, Rich is active with several local non-profit organizations including The Gathering Place and The Legal Aid Society of Cleveland.
-Rich has been on the Board of Open Doors Academy for the past five years, and is currently the Chairman of their Development Committee.
+Rich has been on the Board of Open Doors Academy for the past five years, and is currently serving as the President of the Board.

 Rich met his wife Melissa, also an engineer from Purdue, in 1986.
 She is the General Manager of LED Platforms for GE Lighting.
 They have two sons: their older son (Ben) is entering his junior year at Duke University, and their younger son (Matt) starts college this fall at Wake Forest University.